Damascus Document

-The Damascus Document (Note: It is known by several names: Damascus Covenant, Book of the Covenant of Damascus, Zadokite Fragments, or Cairo Damascus Document.
+The Damascus Document (Note: It is known by several names: Damascus Covenant, Zadokite Fragments, or Cairo Damascus Document.
 The Cairo recension is labelled CD and that of Qumran QD.) is an ancient Hebrew text known from both the Cairo Geniza and the Dead Sea Scrolls.
 It is considered one of the foundational documents of the ancient Jewish community of Qumran.

 The Damascus Document is a fragmentary text, no complete version of which survives.
 There have been attempts to reconstruct the original text from the various fragments.
 The medieval recension appears to have been shorter than the Qumran version, but where they overlap there is little divergence.
 The correct ordering of all the Qumran fragments is not certain.

 The Damascus Document's primary body of composition is a compilation of sectarian laws that have been coupled with historical information on the sect, and utilize the same figure names used in the group's pesharim commentaries.
 As the rules permit a woman to marry and possess private property, most scholars believe that they were composed to determine the lifestyles of the Essenes who lived in the camps and did not join the Qumran community.
 The redactor of the text allows that the covenant is open to all Israelites who accept the sect's halakha, while condemning the others as the "wicked of Judah" against whom God would direct "a great anger with flames of fire by the hand of all the angels of destruction against persons turning aside from the path".
 The text states that those who abandon the true covenant "will not live".